cslauritsen/mgos-garage/README.md

 It's important to select the correct PINs for the relays so that you don't get cycling as the device resets, powers on, etc. The relays assume they are controlled from a pin pulled high.
 In other words, they switched on by transitioning their pin from HI to LO.

-In this case, I'm using GPIO 4 & 5 to control the door motor activation.

 ## Wiring Legend
 Device                | Silkscreen | Logical Name